Specially designed closed spaces

 |Duration||Number of persons|

 According to IGI-DAI, in 2019, the average duration of detention was 1-5 months.
 In 2020, IGI-DAI reported an average duration of detention of 264 days.
-In 2021 IGI-DAI reported an average duration of 29 days in Otopeni and 50 days in Arad.
+In 2022 IGI-DAI said they had no statistics regarding the average duration of the procedure.

 Detention in border and transit zones

 Detention upon apprehension cannot exceed 24 hours under the Romanian Constitution and the Criminal Procedure Code.
-According to JRS, in 2021, in general, persons apprehended were not held for more than 24 hours in Border Police custody.
-However, it was reported by the JRS representative that at the Border Police Inspectorate of Sighetu Marmaţiei (northern part of Romania, at the border with Ukraine) persons apprehended were held up to 48 hours, due to the fact that the Ukrainian authorities took them back at the last moment.
+According to the ITPF Timişoara persons apprehended were not held for more than 24 hours in Border Police custody.

 Article 19^7(3) Asylum Act.